Woman's Boyfriend Deserted Her During a Mugging And Now She's Asking The Internet For Advice

 I walked around the corner, and less than a block away, there were two police officers, so I told them, and all of a sudden, downtown lit up, and they were able to find the guy in less than five minutes."

-Dr. John Duffy, a clinical psychologist, emphasizes that individuals often reveal their true selves during crises, which can be shocking for partners.
-His research indicates that such moments expose underlying traits, including avoidant behaviors that may stem from early attachment experiences.
+Individuals often reveal their true selves during crises, which can be shocking for partners.
+Research indicates that such moments expose underlying traits, including avoidant behaviors that may stem from early attachment experiences.

 When faced with threats, some individuals may prioritize self-preservation over relational commitments, a response rooted in survival instincts.
 Understanding these dynamics can help those affected by betrayal process their feelings and foster healthier expectations in future relationships.